- Republican River

-The Conservation Reserve Enhancement Program (CREP) is an offshoot of the Conservation Reserve Program (CRP), the country's largest private-land conservation program.
-Administered by the Farm Service Agency (FSA), CREP targets high-priority conservation issues identified by local, state, or tribal governments or non-governmental organizations.
-In exchange for removing environmentally sensitive land from production and introducing conservation practices, farmers, ranchers, and agricultural land owners are paid an annual rental rate.
-Participation is voluntary, and the contract period is typically 10-15 years, along with other federal and state incentives as applicable per each CREP agreement.
+The Conservation Reserve Enhancement Program (CREP) is a part of the Conservation Reserve Program (CRP) the country's largest private-land conservation program.
+Administered by the Farm Service Agency (FSA) CREP targets specific State or nationally significant conservation concerns, and federal funds are supplemented with non-federal funds to address those concerns.
+In exchange for removing environmentally sensitive land from production and establishing permanent resource conserving plant species, farmers and ranchers are paid an annual rental rate along with other federal and non-federal incentives as applicable per each CREP agreement.
+Participation is voluntary, and the contract period is typically 10-15 years.

 You may have read information about Continuous CRP and are wondering how it differs from CREP.
-While both programs focus on environmentally sensitive land, CREP is a partnership between state and/or tribal governments and the federal government.
-This partnership is in place to address a high priority environmental problem.
+While both programs focus on environmentally sensitive land, CREP is a partnership between state governments and the federal government.
+This partnership is in place to address a high priority conservation concerns.
 Land cannot be enrolled in CREP if your state does not have a CREP agreement.

-In addition to contributing to improvement of the environment in multiple ways, those enrolled in CREP receive an annual rental payment for their enrolled acres.
-FSA also provides cost-sharing and other incentives to help offset the costs associated with putting these practices in place.
+In addition to contributing to improvement of the environment in multiple ways, those enrolled in CREP receive an annual rental payment for their enrolled acres and may be eligible for additional incentives.
+FSA also provides cost-sharing to help offset the costs associated with installing the conservation practices.

 For further information about the program, including rental payment information, eligibility and maintenance criteria, and land requirements, visit your local FSA office